luciasalar/cognitive_distortion_project/important_data/Valence Annotation Guidelines.md

   * Positive: I am *very proud* / I *love* going for a walk in the rain. / I had pasta today ;)
   * Negative: I am *so sad*. / I *hate* waking up so early this morning. / I had pasta today :(
   * Mixed: I am *so proud* to start a new chapter in my life, but *really sad* to leave my hometown.
+  * Mixed: I like the movie, but the conversation between Tom and Jack makes me feel a bit sad.
   * Neutral: I had pasta today.

 * If the author does not express any positive or negative attitude using obvious valenced words (e.g. adjectives, emoji, verbs), but the primary target of opinion has strong associations with positive or negative valence.
 These words usually have valence as part of their meanings, for example, *die*, *nuisance*, *disgusting* (negative) or *cherish*, *blessing*, *wonderful* (positive).
 In that case, use these associations to determine valence.
 Consider the valence that the primary target of opinion has for most people in Western culture.